MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

                 wil::com_ptr<ICoreWebView2Deferral> deferral;
                 CHECK_FAILURE(args->GetDeferral(&deferral));

-                // This function can be called to show the download dialog and
-                // complete the event at a later time, allowing the developer to
-                // perform async work before the event completes. m_completeDeferredDownloadEvent = [showDialog, deferral] {
+                // We avoid potential reentrancy from running a message loop in
+                // the download starting event handler by showing our download
+                // dialog later when we complete the deferral asynchronously.
+                PostWorkItemToUIThread([showDialog, deferral] {
                     showDialog();
                     CHECK_FAILURE(deferral->Complete());
-                };
+                });

                 return S_OK;
             })